 Are you considering filing for divorce?
-We invite you to consult with our Tulsa Divorce Attorney to discuss your legal rights and obligations regarding the dissolution of your marriage.
+We invite you to consult with our family lawyers.
+We will discuss your legal rights and obligations regarding Divorce Process in Tulsa.
 Our affordable divorce attorneys can help guide you through your divorce and protect your assets, children, and financial future.
 Contact us today for a consultation.

 In order to file for divorce, a party must assert a valid legal claim in which he/she will petition the court to dissolve his/her marriage such as the following:

 - Marital abandonment for one year or more

 - Wife impregnated by another man at time of marriage